diasdmhub/Zabbix_Out_of_The_Box/monitor/housekeeper/README.md

 ## OVERVIEW

-This is a simple template that checks the records deleted by the Housekeeper process.
+This is a simple template that checks the records deleted by the Housekeeper process and its execution time.

 <BR>